 As teachers continue using different technologies to improve learning both in and out of the classroom, video is quickly becoming their medium of choice.
-According to a 2011 article in College Teaching, versatility, accessibility, and the breadth of content offered by online video creates opportunities to enrich course content and improve student engagement through activities and discussion.
+According to an article in College Teaching, versatility, accessibility, and the breadth of content offered by online video creates opportunities to enrich course content and improve student engagement through activities and discussion.

 Naturally, here at Panopto we think video is one of the best ways to communicate ideas and stimulate discussion in the classroom.
 Here are some of our favorite ways to enrich the blended learning experience through video.